 Or the appropriate state agency for the student’s resident state.

 The contact information for each state is subject to change.

 Presentation College is an accredited member of the Higher Learning Commission.
 You will find information about the College’s institutional and programmatic accreditation at: http://www.presentation.edu/about/accreditation/

-The curriculum for a number of degree programs at Presentation College have been designed to meet the licensure/certification requirements in South Dakota, and prepare students to sit for licensure exams in South Dakota.
-Licensure boards in each state are responsible for setting requirements for licensure/certification in their state.
-Distance students with the intent of returning or moving to a state other than South Dakota should be aware of the unique requirements for that state.
+Some degree programs at Presentation College have been designed to meet the licensure requirements in South Dakota.
+Licensure boards in each state determine the requirements for licensure in their state.
+Distance students planning to practice in a state other than South Dakota should be aware of the unique requirements for that state.
 Presentation College cannot guarantee determination of the applicability of program coursework to satisfy licensing requirements outside of South Dakota.
 Additionally, state laws, regulations, and policies are subject to change at any time.
-For these reasons, prospective students are strongly encouraged to engage with the Program Director of the program to which they are applying or transferring, prior to beginning any academic program that would potentially lead to licensure in an effort to better understand the licensure requirements for the intended state of residence.
+For these reasons, prospective students are strongly encouraged to contact the Program Director for the major to which they are applying or transferring, prior to beginning coursework that would potentially lead to licensure to discuss the licensure requirements for the intended state of residence.

 Presentation College follows the refund policy published in the college catalog.
-Please see the 2017-2018 Catalog (p.
-30, 42-44) for additional information
+Please see the 2018-2019 Catalog for additional information

 Presentation College has been approved by South Dakota to participate in the National Council for State Authorization Reciprocity Agreements.